 The Tea trade

 Tea came to be the most important Chinese export once the Europeans had acquired a taste for it.
 It was the Dutch who started the trade at the start of the 17th century.
 It was initially so expensive that only the very wealthy could afford it.
-Tea caddies ➚ of this date had a lock to protect theft of the expensive leaves.
+The taste for tea in Britain probably came with Catherine of Braganza ➚ (1638-1705), the Portuguese wife of King Charles II.
+She knew of the exotic beverage that was exported in small quantities from Macau.
+Tea caddies ➚ of this early period had a lock to protect the expensive leaves from theft.
 The word ‘caddie’ is derived from ‘catty’ the standard measure for weight of tea.
 A catty of tea weighs about 1 pound [600 grams].
 Along with bolts of silk and silver, catties of tea were used as a currency; gifts to China's neighboring kingdoms was partly made with catties of tea.

 “That excellent and by all Physicians approved, China Drink, Called by the Chineans Tcha, by other Nations Tay alias Tee”,